No hugs or handshakes: Pandemic complicates storm relief

 The storms claimed lives in at least six states, and the National Weather Service said preliminary assessments found evidence of at least 27 twisters.
 The strongest confirmed so far was an EF-4 tornado that devastated southeastern Mississippi with winds as strong as 170 mph (273 kph).

 Hundreds of homes and businesses were damaged or destroyed across the region, and heavy rains caused flooding in some areas.
-Nashville, Tennessee, broke a 71-year-old record by receiving 2.23 inches (5.66 centimeters) of rain in a day, the weather service said.
+Nashville, Tennessee, received 2.23 inches (5.66 centimeters) of rain in a day, the weather service said.
 A day later, on Tuesday morning, the city saw snow flurries.

 Damage occurred up the East Coast, with a flurry of tornado warnings issued in Delaware after storms left the Southeast.

-Note: This story has been corrected to remove reference to record one day flooding in Nashville.